2024–25 UAB Blazers women's basketball team

-The 2024–25 UAB Blazers women's basketball team represents the University of Alabama at Birmingham during the 2024–25 NCAA Division I women's basketball season.
-The Blazers, led by 12th-year head coach Randy Norton, play their home games at the Bartow Arena in Birmingham, Alabama as second year members of the American Athletic Conference.
+The 2024–25 UAB Blazers women's basketball team represented the University of Alabama at Birmingham during the 2024–25 NCAA Division I women's basketball season.
+The Blazers, led by 12th-year head coach Randy Norton, played their home games at the Bartow Arena in Birmingham, Alabama as second year members of the American Athletic Conference.

 Previous season

 The Blazers finished the 2023–24 season 18–14, 9–9 in AAC play to finish in a five-way tie for sixth place.
 They were defeated by eventual tournament champions Rice in the second round of the AAC tournament.
 They received an at-large bid into the WNIT, where they would fall to Southern Miss in the first round.